Azzyypaaras/MythicMetals/PATCHNOTES.md

   - The Drill Component essentially only holds fuel and handles tooltips related to it.
 - The Tidesinger Component (`mythicmetals:tidesinger`) holds a string on what pattern the Tidesinger armor is using.
 Also appends a tooltip for the specific type
 - The Midas Gold Sword now uses the Gold Folded Component (`mythicmetals:gold_folded`), which handles its dynamic tooltip and the Midas Touch Ability
+- The Prometheum Component (`mythicmetals:prometheum`) tracks durability repaired, and generally helps with automatically repairing the items.
+  - This component is applied to items in a tag (see below!)

 The following abilities were migrated to Attributes:

 - The Aqua Affinity ability now uses the `minecraft:player.submerged_mining_speed` attribute.
 - Carmot Shield now uses the `mythicmetals:carmot_shield` attribute.
 - The Depth Strider ability is now using the `minecraft:generic.water_movement_efficiency` attribute.
 - The Respiration and Better Respiration Abilities are now using the `minecraft:generic.oxygen_bonus` attribute.